danbikle/pd101/README.txt

 They are related to the 5th lecture: Pandas101

-The steps to use these files are listed below:
+The steps I follow to use these files are listed below:

 - Install Ubuntu 14.04 Linux on your laptop or somewhere on the cloud